cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 }
 ```

-You test in descending order for scores first and then for the added dates.
-As you can see, there is no deserialization in this `func(i, j int) bool` callback.
-It should be possible to write a one-liner inside this function but at the expense of readability.
+Test in descending order first for scores and then for the added dates.
+Note that there is no de-serialization in this `func(i, j int) bool` callback.
+It is possible to write a one-liner inside this function but at the expense of readability.

 <ExpansionPanel title="Add a function to add a candidate and sort">

 When migrating the genesis more than one candidate will be added.
-With this in mind, add a first helper on the deserialized elements:
+Therefore, add a first helper on the de-serialized elements:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/types/full_leaderboard.go#L85-L92]
 func AddParsedCandidatesAndSort(parsedWinners []*winningPlayerParsed, candidates []*winningPlayerParsed) (updated []*winningPlayerParsed) {